If you are considering renting a self-storage unit but you have some hesitations, you’ve come to the right place.

 Step 1: Choose the size of the unit you need

-How many rooms or boxes do you need to store your items?
+How many rooms or cardboard boxes do you need to store your items?
 You may refer to the table we provided above to estimate how big your storage room should be.

 Step 2: Evaluate if you need storage for the short or long term